Hiring Your First Designer

 • Figma for design collaboration

-• Notion or Coda for design documentation
+• Notion or Coda for documentation

 • Mixpanel or Hotjar for behavioral insights